 Yet we cannot simply petition for custody if we do not like our adult child’s spouse or because we do not get along with our adult child and rarely get to see our grandchild.

 Grandparents may not agree with how a child is being raised, but if the child is in an intact family, there is not much they can do about it.
-Parents have the right, whether grandparents agree or not, on how they raise their child.
+Parents have the right, whether grandparents agree or not, to how they raise their children.